Cat Adoption Checklist: Everything New Cat Parents Need to Know—and Buy

 • Stain and odor remover spray

 Feed kittens a diet formulated especially for them.
-“Look for food that is labeled specifically for growth and lactation,” Dr. Wooten says.
-This type of food is typically higher in calories and is nutrient-dense.
+“Look for food that is labeled specifically for growth and lactation,” says Dr. Sarah Wooten, DVM, from Sheep Draw Veterinary Hospital in Greeley, Colorado This type of food is typically higher in calories and is nutrient-dense.
 She suggests checking for the AAFCO statement on the food’s label.
 The AAFCO, or the Association of American Feed Control Officials, sets forth guidelines to ensure pet food meets nutritional standards.
 Consider formulas like Wellness CORE Grain-Free Kitten Formula Dry Cat Food to ensure that your kitten’s nutritional needs are being met.

-Ensure that all medications and treatments are also appropriate for your cat’s young age.
+Ensure with your vet that all medications and treatments are also appropriate for your cat’s young age.
 “The most important treatment for healthy kittens is preventing parasites and infectious disease,” Dr. Wooten says.
 “You should talk about deworming for intestinal parasites, flea and tick control and, depending on your geographical area and risk, heartworm prevention.”
-Look to kitten-specific treatments, such as Advantage II Flea Treatment for Kittens 2-5 lbs, and be sure to talk to your kitten’s veterinarian before starting any medication or treatment.
+Look to kitten-specific treatments, such as the Advantage II Flea Treatment for Kittens, and be sure to talk to your kitten’s veterinarian before starting any medication or treatment.

 Wellness CORE Grain-Free Kitten Formula Dry Cat Food, 5-lb bag